 Walton and Fawcett also make a fascinating attempt to explain lycanthropy scientifically – there is a certain subversive wit to the film here with it, in a move borrowed from The Faculty (1998), having the teens go to the local dope dealer for scientific advice in combating the menace.
 In the last quarter of the film, John Fawcett turns it into an all-out horror film.
 The scenes with Emily Perkins moving through the house lit only by torchlight trying to get the syringe and inject the wolf are sustained with great intensity, even if the full-size wolf is not that convincing.

 There is a considerable sense of humour that runs underneath everything throughout, with Mimi Rogers being particularly hilarious with her liberal mothering do-good homilies, or the bizarrely inconsequential image of Jesse Moss walking off with a syringe sticking out of his neck.
 Ginger Snaps is a film that brims with ideas, good characterisation and perverse humour – in fact, too many good things.

 There were two sequels, Ginger Snaps: Unleashed (2004) and the prequel Ginger Snaps Back: The Beginning (2004), both featuring return appearances from Emily Perkins and Katharine Isabelle.
 The sequels are excellent films – in fact, manage to be even better films than the original.

-John Fawcett has subsequently failed to deliver anything that holds the promise that Ginger Snaps does.
-He subsequently went on within the genre to direct one of the episodes of the alien abduction mini-series Taken (2002), the supernatural film The Dark (2005) and the British psycho-thriller mini-series Bon Voyage (2006).
+John Fawcett subsequently went on within the genre to direct one of the episodes of the alien abduction mini-series Taken (2002), the supernatural film The Dark (2005) and the British psycho-thriller mini-series Bon Voyage (2006) and has mostly worked directing television.
 More recently, Fawcett was the creator of the hit cloning tv series Orphan Black (2013-7).

 Entire film online in several parts beginning here:-